Why does the love story of Hadrian and Antinous seem so contemporary? Mark Simpson argues we’re all pagans now.

 OF ALL THE MEN who wore the purple of Rome, Hadrian seems the most ‘modern’, the most sympathetic and the most tasteful.

 This second-century Emperor’s characteristics read like a contemporary TV schedule.
 There’s his aestheticism (a patron of the arts).
-His muscularity (an Army man, he could march 20 miles a day and “would withstand all elements his head uncovered”).
+His muscularity (an Army man, he could march twenty miles a day and “would withstand all elements his head uncovered”).
 His yen for travel (he spent much of his reign touring the far-flung provinces of the Empire).
 His insecurity, his melancholia, his obsession with fame, and of course his fascination with architecture, interior design and elaborate gardens with complicated water features (for example at his famous villa at Tivoli).

 It was, however, his passionate and public love-affair with the athletic, handsome, curly-haired Greek youth Antinous which seems now to be the most modern and enduring legacy of his reign – more enduring than all his grand monuments and buildings, including that wall he built to keep Caledonians out.

 As much as we might want to get to grips with this Caesar’s material achievements, it’s the romance which keeps catching our eye.
 Perhaps it’s a reflection on our time rather than his; and then again, perhaps it’s the way that he wanted it.
-Whichever, Elizabeth Speller’s new book, ‘Following Hadrian’, a meandering though often interesting journey in the footsteps of the emperor, returns again and again to the hypnotising figure of Antinous.
+Whichever, Elizabeth Speller’s new book, ‘Following Hadrian’, a meandering though often interesting journey in the footsteps of the emperor, returns repeatedly to the hypnotising figure of Antinous.

 Hadrian, perhaps the first pop Svengali, discovered the lowly born but divinely beautiful Antinous on one of his great tours of the Empire, making him famous and turning him into the last pagan god by Imperial edict after his mysterious death by drowning in the Nile in AD130.
 A grief-stricken Hadrian employed all the media power of the mighty Roman Empire to make his boy Number One, erecting statues and temples to him across the ancient world, and even founding a kind of theme park to him called Antinoopolis: a city on the Nile, complete with statues of the expired youth on every street.

 Antinous was the Pop Idol of the ancient world, at a time when “idol” meant something you looked up to rather than down on.
-He was cuter than Gareth or Will – and also rather better at hunting and wrestling (he may have been Hadrian’s boy but he was very much the youthful masculine ideal of the time).
+He was cuter than Gareth or Will – and also rather better at hunting and wrestling (he may have been Hadrian’s boy, but he was very much the youthful masculine ideal of the time).
 Perhaps because he came to represent the very idea of the Beautiful Boy, perhaps because people were less fickle back then, or perhaps because there wasn’t much in the way of reality TV in the ancient world, Antinous was worshipped enthusiastically all over the Empire, especially in the Greek East, for hundreds of years after his death.

 Just as today, narcissism and intimations of mortality were at the root of this cult of personality.
 At that time it was customary for Emperors to adopt their heirs rather than sire them.
 Hadrian himself was adopted by the Emperor Trajan (with whom he was thought to have been romantically involved).
 Later, when Hadrian had grown too old and bearded for Trajan, they very nearly fell out over some pretty young men in Trajan’s court.
 All this is hardly surprising, since the “adopt an heir” Imperial game show itself echoed the Greek model of homosexuality/bisexuality — in which an older man chooses a youth to “reproduce” him and his tastes.